 Tom’s work to strengthen the University of Calgary’s libraries’ collections—including the acquisition of rare and unique resources—led to the university’s acceptance into the prestigious ranks of the Association of Research Libraries in 2009.
 This placed the University of Calgary among North America’s premier research libraries.

-Tom currently serves as president of the Canadian Association of Research Libraries, and is a member of the board of directors for the Canadian Research Knowledge Network.
-He is also a fellow and former president of the Society of American Archivists and served as a member of the executive committee of the International Council on Archives.
+He has served as President of the Canadian Association of Research Libraries and as a member of the Board of Directors for the Canadian Research Knowledge Network.
+He is a Fellow and former President of the Society of American Archivists and served as a member of the executive committee of the International Council on Archives.

 Tom’s commitment to library innovation is showcased in his many speaking engagements across Canada and the United States.